 Give the Gift of a Healthy Active Lifestyle

 Gift-giving is a major part of the holiday season.
 Sometimes it’s difficult to find that perfect gift for your loved one, especially if they’ve had a lifetime to collect knickknacks and bric-a-brac.
-But no matter how old your intended recipient, items that promote health and well-being are always appreciated.
+But no matter how old your intended recipient is, items that promote health and well-being are always appreciated.
 Exercise and staying healthy are important in anyone’s life, especially a senior.
 Here are a few suggestions for a holiday season of health.

 Practical Gifts to Keep Your Loved Ones Healthy

 If you’re worried about being too direct when it comes to encouraging a healthy lifestyle, you could try to give the gift of functional items.
 Where they may appreciate receiving a gift card to an organic supermarket, it seems a lot less personal.
 EcardForest is a great way for the whole family to sign a card that would be a lot more personal and can include many messages.